- This event has passed.

 Sabrina holds a Bachelor of Arts Degree in Neuroscience and Behavior from Barnard College and a Masters of Arts from Teacher College, Columbia University.
 When not on the longest street in the world, Sabrina will most likely be strolling through a park or starting a fire in her kitchen with some kooky recipe!

 Melanie Gertzman is a project coordinator for Sesame Workshop’s US Social Impact department, focusing her time on Sesame Street for MilitaryFamilies, See Amazing, and Sesame Street in Communities initiatives.
 Melanie also serves as a liaison with the strategy and research department working closely on the formative, evaluative, and impact studies involving social impact projects.
 Melanie formerly worked as an associate producer for Sesame Workshop’s Special Project Production department, producing short social impact documentary pieces for Sesame Street for Military Families and Sesame Street in Communities, as well as live performances produced for Sesame Place, Sesame Street Live, and Beaches.

-Prior to joining Sesame Workshop, Melanie served as Executive Director for Bluelaces Theater Company, a non-profit organization that creates immersive theater for audiences with autism and other developmental disabilities.
+Prior to joining Sesame Workshop, Melanie served as Executive Director for Bluelaces Theater Company, a non-profit organization that creates an immersive theater for audiences with autism and other developmental disabilities.
 She also worked as a commercial producer for Ogilvy & Mather advertising agency and as a stage manager for Broadway, off-broadway, and regional theatrical productions.

 Melanie holds Bachelor of Science degrees in theater and psychology from Northwestern University and a Masters in Education from Harvard’s Graduate School of Education.
 In her spare time, Melanie is an avid knitter, baker, and loves all things arts and crafts!